ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `V`: Verbose build.
 If assigned anything other than 0, the build commands are printed.
 Default is 0

+*   `FVP_GIC_ARCH`: Choice of ARM GIC architecture version used by the FVP port for implementing the platform GIC API.
+This API is used by the interrupt management framework.
+Default is 2 i.e. version 2.0

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in